Chinese History Project

 - Memoirs from the early families tell us what it was like to grow up along Alameda Creek in the years from 1920 to 1940.

-We hope families will share their histories with us to round out what life was like in the area.
-We hope that others will be inspired to find ways to share this information with the community.
+We hope that other families will be inspired to find ways to share this information with the community - with this museum or elsewhere.